JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-toolchain.md

 }
 ```

-Equivalence compares permit/deny outcomes only — the verdict reason (which rule caused it) is irrelevant.
+Equivalence compares permit/deny outcomes only.
+The verdict reason (which rule caused it) is irrelevant.
 Two policies are equivalent if every VPC pair has the same reachability regardless of how it was derived.

 Use cases:
 - Migration proof: rewriting from allow-with-denies to deny-with-allows without changing behavior